19th Warkari Maha-adhiveshan: Urgent Call to Protect Dharma and Sacred Warkari Heritage

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the focus of the 19th Warkari Maha-adhiveshan?
+What is the main focus of the 19th Warkari Maha-adhiveshan message?

-Rashtriya Warkari Parishad and Hindu Janajagruti Samiti (HJS) issued the call.
-The emphasis is on protecting Dharma and the Warkari heritage.
+The article says Rashtriya Warkari Parishad and Hindu Janajagruti Samiti issued a focused call to protect Dharma and the living Warkari tradition.
+The emphasis is on cultural continuity, community institutions, and practices rooted in bhakti.